emmabarnes/markdown-cv/index.md

 ## Currently

-GIS and web design freelance work while learning Ruby and Javascript.
+GIS and web design freelancer.
+Learning Python and about relational databases.
+Trained urban and regional planner.

-### Specialized in
+### Overview

 Over six years of experience with ArcGIS software and Adobe Illustrator applicable to map production, cartography, geospatial analysis, data modeling, and editing.
-Demonstrated strengths in data visualization and strategic planning.
+Demonstrated strengths in static data visualization and strategic planning.
 Learns software quickly, excels independently or collaboratively, and advances in a fast-paced environment.
 Strives to add value by taking initiative and identifying opportunities for workflow improvement.
-Excellent working knowledge of international cartographic conventions, and possesses a strong design sense and an eye for detail.
+Excellent working knowledge of international cartographic conventions, and possesses a strong design sense and eye for detail.